Blog

 The dangers of using AI for data analysis

-While AI analytics tools speed up the analysis process significantly, there are some pitfalls too.
-A tool can streamline the process, but the tool is only as good as the person using it.
+While AI analytics tools significantly speed up the analysis process, there are some pitfalls, too.
+While these tools can streamline the process, it is only as good as the person using it.
 Here are some of the challenges that may arise with AI.

 Data quality